 CT or MRI

-Tests for suspected infections (eg, CBC, blood cultures, chest x-ray, urinalysis)
+Tests for suspected infections (eg, complete blood count [CBC], blood cultures, chest x-ray, urinalysis)

 Evaluation for hypoxia (pulse oximetry or arterial blood gases)

-Measurement of electrolytes, BUN, creatinine, plasma glucose, and blood levels of any drugs suspected to be having toxic effects
+Measurement of electrolytes, blood urea nitrogen (BUN), creatinine, plasma glucose, and blood levels of any medications suspected to be having toxic effects

 A urine drug screen

-If the diagnosis is unclear, further testing may include liver function tests; measurement of serum calcium and albumin, thyroid-stimulating hormone (TSH), vitamin B12, ESR, and antinuclear antibody (ANA); and a test for syphilis (eg, rapid plasma reagin [RPR] or Venereal Disease Research Laboratory [VDRL] test).
+If the diagnosis is unclear, further testing may include liver function tests; measurement of serum calcium and albumin, thyroid-stimulating hormone (TSH), vitamin B12, erythrocyte sedimentation rate (ESR) and/or C-reactive protein (CRP), and antinuclear antibody (ANA); and a test for syphilis (eg, rapid plasma reagin [RPR] or Venereal Disease Research Laboratory [VDRL] test).

-If the diagnosis is still unclear, testing may include CSF analysis (particularly to rule out meningitis, encephalitis, or subarachnoid hemorrhage), measurement of serum ammonia, and testing to check for heavy metals.
+If the diagnosis is still unclear, testing may include cerebrospinal fluid (CSF) analysis (particularly to rule out meningitis, encephalitis, or subarachnoid hemorrhage), measurement of serum ammonia, and testing to check for heavy metals.

-If nonconvulsive seizure activity, including status epilepticus, is suspected (suggested by subtle motor twitches, automatisms, and a fluctuating pattern of bewilderment and drowsiness), EEG monitoring should be done.
+If nonconvulsive seizure activity, including status epilepticus, is suspected (suggested by subtle motor twitches, automatisms, and a fluctuating pattern of bewilderment and drowsiness), electroencephalography (EEG) monitoring should be done.

 The environment should be stable, quiet, and well-lit and include visual cues to orient the patient (eg, calendar, clocks, family photographs).
 Frequent reorientation and reassurance by hospital staff or family members may also help.
 Sensory deficits should be minimized (eg, by replacing hearing-aid batteries, by encouraging patients who need eyeglasses or hearing aids to use them).